mgabrielo/Zavod-IT-NewsApp/README.md

 - Go to env example file in backend folder

-- Use values of ADMIN_EMAIL and ADMIN_PASSWORD to sign in to the react front end after seeding of auth data is complete in backend via npm run seed:news
+- Use values of ADMIN_EMAIL and ADMIN_PASSWORD to sign in to the react front end after seeding of user data is complete in backend via npm run seed:auth